griffio/griffio.github.io/_posts/2015-02-12-Html-Sanitising.md

 Content, html and text, that originated from external sources must be integrated into the primary content stream so that it cannot subvert the output programmatically. e.g A user inputs some data and now expects it to be reflected in the page structure.

-Sanitisation of html is an explicit policy applied to the markup similar to the requirement when a movie is "cut" to match the restrictions of the rating.
-E.g Cutting out specific acts of violence for PG.
+Sanitisation of html is an explicit "whitelist" policy applied to the markup similar to the requirement when a movie is "cut" to match the restrictions of the rating.
+E.g PG Rating specifies how many uses of a profanity can occur.

 Escaping content makes it structurally compatible with Html and is similar to "pixilating" or "obfuscating" the offending elements to make it appear harmless. e.g A movie that over-dubs a swear word for TV release. e.g Ghostbusters